armoredchimp/early-course-calc/readme.txt

+.008a
+-fixed bugs that the previous button introduced
 .008 8/20/23
 -added a show completed courses button, which still calculates the values of the hidden coures in the overall totals .007 8/19/23